 David Y. Chen

-David Y. Chen is an associate in the Litigation and Enforcement practice group.
+David Y. Chen is counsel in the litigation and enforcement practice group.
 David focuses his practice on governmental and internal investigations, white collar criminal defense, trade secret matters, securities litigation, and complex civil litigation.
 With a particular focus in Asia, David represents clients in investigations relating to potential violations of the Foreign Corrupt Practices Act and other global anti-corruption laws.
 David also conducts anti-corruption due diligence and helps clients develop and implement internal compliance programs.

 David has maintained an active and varied pro bono practice.
 On behalf of his clients, David has appeared and argued before the U.S. Immigration Court, the D.C.
 Superior Court, and an arbitral tribunal.
 He has also submitted briefs before the Supreme Court of the United States and the Board of Immigration Appeals.
 In 2016, David traveled to Nairobi, Kenya to participate in Ropes & Gray’s inaugural partnership with Lawyers Without Borders to train local practitioners on trial advocacy.

 Prior to joining Ropes & Gray, David was a litigation associate at a large, international law firm in Washington D.C.
 While in law school, David interned at the U.S. Attorney’s Office for the District of Maryland and served as a student attorney in American University’s Criminal Justice Clinic.
 He competed in the Willem C. Vis International Commercial Arbitration Moot Court in Vienna, Austria and was recognized with an honorable mention for Best Oral Advocate.

-- Represented Fortune 100 pharmaceutical and medical device companies in numerous internal investigations in China and Southeast Asia relating to alleged bribery of government officials and healthcare professionals, corruption, fraud, and various other forms of employee misconduct.
+- Representing Fortune 100 pharmaceutical and medical device companies in numerous internal investigations in China and Southeast Asia relating to alleged bribery of government officials and healthcare professionals, corruption, fraud, and various other forms of employee misconduct.

 - Conducted internal investigation in South Korea for global industrial manufacturer in response to allegations of bribery of government officials and potential trade compliance violations.